-MUS2705 Recital (1) Prerequisite: Permission of Department Chair and instructor Corequisite: Individual Instruction in the major (and/or MUS2615 for Vocal Performance) and Musical Theate emphasis during semesters of recital preparation and performance.Students give a public presentation of selected musical repertoire under the guidance of the student's individual instructor.
+Students give a public presentation of selected musical repertoire under the guidance of the student's individual instructor.
 May be repeated for credit.

-Prerequisite: Prerequisite: Permission of Department Chair and instructor.
-Corequisite: Corequisite: Individual Instruction in the major (and/or MUS2615 for Vocal Performance) and Musical Theate emphasis during semesters of recital preparation and performance.Students give a public presentation of selected musical repertoire under the guidan.
+Prerequisite: Permission of Department Chair and instructor.
+Corequisite: Individual Instruction in the major and/or MUS 2615 for Vocal Performance and Musical Theatre emphasis during semesters of recital preparation and performance.